a16z-infra/companion-app/README.md

 e. **Supabase API key** (optional)
-If you prefer to use Supabsae, you will need to uncomment `VECTOR_DB=supabase` and fill out the Supabase credentials in `.env.local`.
+If you prefer to use Supabase, you will need to uncomment `VECTOR_DB=supabase` and fill out the Supabase credentials in `.env.local`.

 - Create a Supabase instance [here](https://supabase.com/dashboard/projects); then go to Project Settings -> API
 - `SUPABASE_URL` is the URL value under "Project URL"